Elektrax Recordings

 7. The first Wyndell Long remix absolutely rocks..
 I think he puts it best himself as this really does capture the Chicago sound… without being too cheesy at all..
 The original is classic Little Nobody..
 Nice and funky filtered stuff..Lovely Little Nobody drum… which then Wyndell takes and filters even more in his Long Drum mix ..
 I can see this one being the late night Dance floor filler

-comment by Son of Zev (Melbourne) on 3 June 2009
+Son of Zev (Melbourne)

 8. The Wyndell Long Remix is amazing it has a deep Detroit Techno sound & the original is nice & chunky dancefloor Techno all in all it’s an amazing release.